GuillaumeGomez/Stacktrace/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.
-    Come on, don't tell me you read that.